frankt716/cse-191-fall23/rec02.lagda.md

 ## Tautologies

 We just saw a proposition that is not true in every model.
-Let's try to evaluate ⟦ is-raining ⇨ is-raining ⟧ 𝓜₁ instead.
+Let's evaluate ⟦ is-raining ⇨ is-raining ⟧ 𝓜₁ instead.
   - ⟦ is-raining ⇨ is-raining ⟧ 𝓜₁\
        = if ⟦ is-raining ⟧ 𝓜₁ then ⟦ is-raining ⟧ 𝓜₁\
        = if true then true\
        = true

 Ok.
-Let's try to evaluate it in 𝓜₃.
+Let's evaluate it in 𝓜₃.
   - ⟦ is-raining ⇨ is-raining ⟧ 𝓜₃\
        = if ⟦ is-raining ⟧ 𝓜₃ then ⟦ is-raining ⟧ 𝓜₃\
        = if false then false\